 Billing yourself as an art teacher does not compel you to know everything about every branch of art.
-For example, if your medium is photography, it is not likely that anyone would want you to teach them how to sculpt.
+For example, if your medium is photography, no one would want you to teach them how to sculpt.

-However, there are some shady areas between the media and there is nothing wrong with you exploiting them.
+However, there are some shady areas between the media and nothing wrong with exploiting them.

-Let's say your medium is watercolours.
-You could give private lessons in watercolour painting to help your students to progress, even if their medium is oils, acrylics or gouache.
+Let's say your medium is watercolors.
+You could give private lessons in watercolor painting to help your students to progress, even if their medium is oils, acrylics, or gouache.

-Selecting the right brush is critical to painting with watercolours and the longer bristles make painting a challenge.
-Student painters could learn brush control, selection and maintenance from you, as well as mixing colours.
+Selecting the right brush is critical to painting with watercolors and the longer bristles make painting a challenge.
+Student painters could learn brush control, selection and maintenance from you, as well as mixing colors.